Hyyote/In-depth-Windows-tweaking/README.md

 # In-depth-Windows-tweaking

 This guide covers tweaks beyond "advanced" PC optimization focusing on Windows settings that are more on the experimental side.
 Basic BIOS and Windows settings are widely documented, so they’re not included here.
-Most advanced tweaks are in my `.bat` files:<br>
+Most advanced tweaks are in my `.bat` files.<br>

-you can search for things you are interested in by searching for keywords like Privacy, Telemetry, CoreParking, Kernel settings, while undefined ones are in Miscellaneous
+You can search for things you are interested in by searching for keywords like Privacy, Telemetry, CoreParking, Kernel settings, while undefined ones are in Miscellaneous.

+ <mark>Always use at least 3200 DPI if you can.

 &nbsp;&nbsp;&nbsp;https://github.com/Hyyote/files-/tree/main/tweaks